Frescobaldi Manual

 CURSOR

-When setting text to a list instead of a string, you can use this value to specify the place the text cursor will be placed after inserting the snippet.
+to a list instead of a string, you can use this value to specify the place the text cursor will be placed after inserting the snippet.
+ANCHOR

-When you define a function with this name, it is called without arguments, instead of inserting the text from the text variable.
-In this case you may alter the document through the cursor.
+- When you define a function with this name, it is called without arguments, instead of inserting the text from the

 Maintaining a library of snippets